Marker Logo

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical year for this entry is 1856.

 Location.
 44° 9.616′ N, 88° 17.628′ W. Marker is in Sherwood, Wisconsin, in Calumet County.
-Marker is on Lime Kiln Trail, 0.3 miles south of Lower Cliff Road, on the right when traveling south.
+It is on Lime Kiln Trail 0.3 miles south of Lower Cliff Road, on the right when traveling south.
 Located in High Cliff State Park, a short distance from the parking lot at the end of Lime Kiln Road.
 Touch for map.
 Marker is in this post office area: Sherwood WI 54169, United States of America.
 Touch for directions.

 Lime Kiln Ruins with marker just inside fence image.
 Click for full size.

-Photographed By McGhiever, July 12, 2020
+Photographed by McGhiever, July 12, 2020

 2. Lime Kiln Ruins with marker just inside fence